awsdocs/amazon-redshift-developer-guide/doc_source/create-database-from-datashare-console.md

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.

-1. On the navigation menu, choose **CLUSTERS**, then choose your cluster\.
+1. On the navigation menu, choose **Clusters**, then choose your cluster\.
 The cluster details page appears\.

 1. Choose **Datashares**\.
 The datashare list appears\.